McConnell on slavery reparations: Not 'a good idea'

 But McConnell said "it would be pretty hard to figure out who to compensate."

-Countries such as Germany, Austria, Canada and France have atoned for past wrongs by paying reparations.
-The U.S. Congress also paid reparations to Japanese-Americans who were held at internment camps, first with the Japanese-American Claims Act of 1948 and then the Civil Liberties Act of 1988, both of which allocated millions for survivors.
+Countries such as Austria, Canada, France and Germany have atoned for past wrongs by paying reparations.
+Congress also paid reparations to Japanese Americans who were held at internment camps, first with the Japanese American Evacuation Claims Act of 1948 and then the Civil Liberties Act of 1988, both of which allocated millions for survivors.